 The preceding reanalysis does not include any utility benefit from avoiding hysterectomy for women who wish to preserve their uterus.
 However, no such data were provided by the manufacturer.
-Similarly, the design of the manufacturer's economic model did not permit an analysis comparing four courses of ulipristal acetate followed by a proportion requiring hysterectomy (when deemed necessary) with one course of ulipristal acetate followed by a proportion requiring hysterectomy when deemed necessary.
-The inflexibility of the submitted model, the lack of comparative data, and the lack of long-term data on the need for hysterectomy results in CADTH reanalysis that remains speculative.
+Similarly, the design of the manufacturer's economic model did not permit an analysis comparing four courses of ulipristal acetate followed by a proportion requiring hysterectomy (when deemed necessary) with one course of ulipristal acetate followed by a proportion requiring hysterectomy (when deemed necessary).
+The inflexibility of the submitted model, the lack of comparative data, and the lack of long-term data on the need for hysterectomy results in a CADTH reanalysis that remains speculative.

-CDEC Members:
+CDEC Members

-Dr. James Silvius (Chair), Dr. Silvia Alessi-Severini, Dr. Ahmed Bayoumi, Dr. Bruce Carleton, Dr. Alun Edwards, Mr. Bob Gagne, Dr. Ran Goldman, Dr. Allan Grill, Dr. Peter Jamieson, Dr. Anatoly Langer, Mr. Allen Lefebvre, Dr. Kerry Mansell, Dr. Yvonne Shevchuk, and Dr. Adil Virani.
+Dr. James Silvius (Chair), Dr. Ahmed Bayoumi, Dr. Bruce Carleton, Dr. Alun Edwards, Mr. Bob Gagne, Dr. Ran Goldman, Dr. Allan Grill, Dr. Peter Jamieson, Mr. Allen Lefebvre, Ms. Heather Neville, Dr. Rakesh Patel, Dr. Emily Reynen, Dr. Yvonne Shevchuk, and Dr. Adil Virani.